SamB440/Tale-of-Kingdoms/README.md

 5. Open a Pull Request

 ## License
+Code contributions under GNU GPL v3, otherwise All Rights Reserved (C) Convallyria.
+Other files and/or contributions are under their own license.

+Music is All Rights Reserved by the author(s) and is subject to the terms made by the author(s).

-Distributed under the GNU GPL v3 License.
-See [LICENSE](LICENSE) for more information.
+See [LICENSE](LICENSE) for more information on the GNU GPL v3 license.

 ## Authors